-NetTools provides the ability to edit the permissions of the objects in Active Directory.
-An object's permissions can be edited from the Permissions dialog, which provides similar functionality to the ADUC permissions dialog, but provides more control over the configuration of the permission than the native tools.
+NetTools allows editing the permissions of the objects in Active Directory.
+An object's permissions can be edited from the Permissions dialog, which provides similar functionality to the ADUC permissions dialog, but provides more control over the permission configuration than the native tools.
 The Permissions dialog is accessed via the Permissions options on the context menu, which is available throughout NetTools.

 It is possible to update both the DACL or SACL permissions of an object, but you can only edit one at a time, you must save or cancel any edits before editing the other permissions on the other tab.

 If the Permissions dialog is opened not based on an AD object and the status bar doesn't display the DN of the object, then the Save and Restore Defaults buttons are not displayed, this allows you to modal the permissions but not save them.

 The following dialog is shown when adding new permission or editing existing permission: